Home

 Median

 Median is the most middle value in the arrayed data.
-It means that when the data are arranged, median is the middle value if the number of values is odd and the mean of the two middle values, if the numbers of values is even.
-A value which divides the arrayed set of data in two equal parts is called median, the values greater than the median is equal to the values smaller than the median.
+It means that when the data are arranged, the median is the middle value if the number of values is odd and the mean of the two middle values if the number of values is even.
+A value which divides the arrayed set of data into two equal parts is called the median, and the values greater than the median are equal to the values smaller than the median.
 It is also known as a positional average.
-It is denoted by read as X- tilde.
+It is denoted by $$\widetilde X$$ read as X– tilde.

 Example: